 Back in the early 90s, Alice in Chains got lumped into the whole Seattle grunge thing, but they’re a fairly heavy band and the 2 opening acts (which we didn’t go see in favor of people watching) were definitely metal bands, so the crowd coming into the arena was all leather, tattoos and black t-shirts.
 A lot of ladies wore spiky heels, fishnets and tight, short dresses.
 There was definitely a moment when I was standing there among all these rocker dudes and chicks and wondering if I totally looked like a mom.
 I mean Ben and I were trying to pick out all the people who looked like they were from Jersey, so who knows…maybe someone was standing there looking at us and saying, “dude, those people…look like…parents”.
 There were lots of old people around though as Alice is kind of a nostalgic act, so I didn’t feel like I was the oldest person there which seems to happen to me a lot lately.
 At least I knew the guys in the band on stage would be older than me for sure.
 I haven’t been to a concert since, what…2001?
 And I think I must have changed my outfit 4 times getting ready (I’m a girl, ok?).

 As for me, I hurt the next morning.
 HURT.
 And not because there was excessive partying going on, but because despite the fact that I still feel no different inside from my once younger 20s self, I’m practically an almost middle aged woman and my body feels like it.
-All that standing around for hours at the show and people gawking outside the Garden did terrible things on my bad back and sciatica pain.
-Judging from all the groaning and hands on hip action each time I got up from sitting down all weekend, I officially feel old.
-I can’t deny it anymore.
-The body’s not like it used to be.
+All that standing around for hours at the show and people gawking outside the Garden did terrible things on my back.
+I now officially feel old.